 The best restaurants in Tromsø will surprise you.
 Nestled above the Arctic Circle, Tromsø might not be the first place that springs to mind when you think of culinary hotspots.
 But this vibrant Norwegian city, often called the ‘Paris of the North’, is rapidly making a name for itself on the global food scene.
 From innovative fine dining to hearty traditional fare, Tromsø’s restaurants offer a taste of Arctic cuisine that’s sure to surprise and delight even the most discerning foodies.
+I was very pleasantly surprised and I’m sure you will be too!

 Tromsø’s culinary scene is a reflection of its unique position in the world.
 Surrounded by fjords and mountains, this small city has a big appetite for good food and local produce.
 The region is brimming with fresh fish, game, and foraged ingredients, all of which feature prominently on local menus.

-Tromsø’s status as a university town and tourist hub has brought international flavours to its shores, resulting in a diverse and exciting food culture.
+Tromsø’s status as a university town and tourist hub has also brought international flavours to its shores, resulting in a diverse and exciting food culture.
 Whether you’re after a quick bite or a leisurely multi-course meal, you’ll find plenty to tickle your taste buds.
 I’ll help you decide the best options for you in this article!

+TOP TIP!
 Looking for the best activities to do in your time in Tromsø, take a look at my full itinerary.
 Or my full guide to the best hotels in Tromsø

 Fancy a drink after your dinner, have a look at my guide to the best pubs and bars in Tromsø